 25. Support someone else.
 Moving your attention outside yourself can help take the pressure of stressors in your own life and supporting others can also give you valuable insight for how to redress your issues.
-Seeing the impact you make in that person’s life will also boost your self esteem which in turn, can reduce stress.
+Seeing the impact you make in that person’s life will also boost your self-esteem which in turn, can help de-stress.

 26. Visit a free museum or gallery.
 Cultural centers provide a safe haven of positive distraction, reduce tension and inspire our creativity too.
 Often, you can get free entry or reduced rates so check out what’s available in your area.

 27. Watch cute animals on youtube.
 Oh, the power of cute!
 Watching our furry friends doing their thing can help reduce your stress levels and lift your mood.
 Aww!